 The Isles of Scilly can be found 28 miles off Land’s End, a uniquely beautiful archipelago of more than a hundred islands, with only five being inhabited.

 A designated Area of Outstanding Natural Beauty and home to about 2,200 islanders, the Isles of Scilly are like a world apart, where daily life is governed by the tides and the weather.
 There is very little traffic on the roads making it a great place to unwind.
-And as you explore each island, you will find that each has its very own character and distinctive landscape.
+And as you explore each island, you will find that each has its very own distinctive character and landscape.

 St Mary’s, where you will find Tregarthen’s Cottages, is the largest of the islands and the hub for passenger boats to the off-islands.
 Only two and a half miles by one and three quarter miles, you can walk or cycle right round St Mary’s on the coastal paths and nature trails.